 If hockey is more your speed for sports, head to the North Charleston Coliseum, near the airport and the outlet mall, and cheer on the South Carolina Stingrays.

-Yes, I was also surprised when I found out Charleston had a hockey team, but if there’s one thing the South is great at, it’s air conditioning. 😂
+Yes, we were also surprised when we found out Charleston had a hockey team, but if there’s one thing the South is great at, it’s air conditioning. 😂

 Festivals and Events to Experience in Charleston